2017 MLS Cup playoffs

-The 2017 MLS Cup Playoffs (branded as the 2017 Audi MLS Cup Playoffs for sponsorship reasons) began on October 25 and ended on December 9 with MLS Cup 2017, the 22nd league championship match for MLS.
-This is the 22nd version of the MLS Cup Playoffs, the tournament culminating the Major League Soccer regular season.
-Twelve teams, the top six of each conference, compete in the MLS Cup Playoffs.
+The 2017 MLS Cup playoffs (branded as the 2017 Audi MLS Cup Playoffs for sponsorship reasons) began on October 25 and ended on December 9 with MLS Cup 2017, the 22nd league championship match for MLS.
+This was the 22nd version of the MLS Cup playoffs, the tournament culminating the Major League Soccer regular season.
+Twelve teams, the top six of each conference, competed in the playoffs.

-The first round of each conference has the third-seeded team hosting the sixth seed while the fourth-seed hosts the fifth seed in a single match to determine who advances to the Conference Semifinals.
-In the Conference Semifinals, the top seed plays the lowest remaining seed while the second plays the next-lowest.
-The winners advance to the Conference Finals.
-Both the Conference Semifinals and Conference Finals are played as a two-legged aggregate series, with the higher-ranked team hosting the second leg.
-The winners advance to the MLS Cup, a single match hosted by the participant with the better regular season record.
+The first round of each conference had the third-seeded team hosting the sixth seed while the fourth-seed hosted the fifth seed, in a single match to determine who advanced to the conference semifinals.
+In the conference semifinals, the top seed played the lowest remaining seed, while the second played the next-lowest.
+The winners advanced to the conference finals.
+Both the conference semifinals and conference finals were played as a two-legged aggregate series, with the higher-ranked team hosting the second leg.
+The winners advanced to the MLS Cup, a single match hosted by the participant with the better regular season record.

-Conference standings
+Qualified teams

-The top six teams from each conference advance to the MLS Cup playoffs.
-Chicago and Portland won seeding tiebreakers over Atlanta and Seattle, respectively, based on total wins.
+The top six teams from each conference advanced to the MLS Cup playoffs.
+Chicago and Portland won the seeding tiebreakers over Atlanta and Seattle, respectively, based on total wins.